Skip to Main Content

 Planning a Visit

 Rebel sits at 150 Heaton Park Road, NE6 5NR.
-The Michelin Plate recognition and a Google rating of 4.8 across 105 reviews suggest demand outpaces capacity in a room of this size, so booking ahead is the practical approach rather than an optional courtesy.
+The restaurant has a Google rating of 4.8 across 119 reviews, and reservations are recommended.
 The five-course format, available earlier in the week and at Saturday lunch, offers an entry point for those not committed to the full 10-course run.
 The wine pairing is worth taking if the list's biodynamic and organic direction interests you; at a tasting menu of this length, the pairing is also the most coherent way to move through the food without managing a bottle selection mid-meal.

 What dish is Rebel famous for?